United Hatzalah: Awards and recognition

-International Aid
+International aid

 In addition to providing emergency medical services in Israel, United Hatzalah has been active in providing medical care, humanitarian aid, and psychological first aid, in numerous international disasters.
 The organization sent teams to Haiti multiple times, Nepal after the earthquake in 2015 as well as assisting after Hurricanes Irma and Harvey in 2017 in the United States.

 The organization's Psychotrauma and Crisis Response Unit also responded to the Pittsburgh Tree of Life Synagogue Shooting in 2018, and to Miami following the Surfside condominium collapse in 2021.
-In 2022, the organization undertook a lengthy medical and humanitarian aid mission to Moldova and Ukraine following the Russo-Ukrainian War that involved providing medical and humanitarian aid and food to Ukrainian refugees in Moldova, as well as flying in medications and food for hospitals and communities inside Ukraine, and extracting injured and ill refugees from Ukraine to receive medical treatment in other countries.
+In 2022, the organization undertook a lengthy medical and humanitarian aid mission to Moldova and Ukraine following the Russo-Ukrainian War that involved providing medical and humanitarian aid and food to Ukrainian refugees in Moldova, as well as flying in medication and food for hospitals and communities inside Ukraine, and extracting injured and ill refugees from Ukraine to receive medical treatment in other countries.
 The organization also chartered a series of planes to bring in food and medical equipment and transport nearly 3,000 Ukrainian refugees to Israel in an operation codenamed Operation Orange Wings.

-In February 2023, United Hatzalah assisted in search-and-rescue operations in Turkey following the 2023 Turkey–Syria earthquake, but cut short its mission due intelligence of a "concrete and immediate threat" targeting the group.
+In February 2023, United Hatzalah assisted in search-and-rescue operations in Turkey following the 2023 Turkey–Syria earthquake, but cut short its mission due to intelligence of a "concrete and immediate threat" targeting the group.
+In September 2023, United Hatzalah deployed an international aid team to Morocco to assist in the search-and-rescue operations after the 2023 Al Haouz earthquake.
+The group assisted in helping locals affected, providing supplies and rendering medical aid.

+Annual concert

+United Hatzalah organizes a concert on Sukkot.
+Over the years, the likes of Ishay Ribo, Gad Elbaz, Shmuel, Avraham Fried, Mordechai Shapiro and Lior Suchard have performed at it.
+At the 2024 concert, boxer Floyd Mayweather donated $100,000 to United Hatzalah during the concert.